Leptogenesis and low-energy CP violation in a type-II-dominated left-right seesaw model: Type-II-dominated leptogenesis

 where $\Gamma_{\Delta}=\Gamma_{\overline{\Delta}}= \Gamma(\Delta\rightarrow \overline{L}\overline{L}) + \Gamma(\Delta\rightarrow H H) $.
 The resulting CP asymmetry corresponding to the diagrams in Fig.~\ref{fig:FeynmanDiagram}, cf.\ Ref.~\cite{Hambye:2003ka}, is then given by

 where we recall that $\mu$ is the trilinear triplet-Higgs-Higgs coupling, $y$ the Dirac Yukawa and $f$ the triplet Yukawa coupling.
-Using the mass hierarchy related to type-II dominance implies $M_{i}\gg M_{\Delta}$, and applying the expressions of the individual seesaw contributions, see Eqs.~\eqref{eq:typeImass} and (\ref{eq:typeIImass}), we can further simplify, which leads us to the compact formula~\cite{Hambye:2005tk}
+Using the mass hierarchy related to type-II dominance implies $M_{i}\gg M_{\Delta}$, and applying the expressions of the individual seesaw contributions, see Eqs.~\eqref{eq:typeImass} and (\ref{eq:typeIImass}), as well as Refs.\ \cite{Hambye:2005tk,Chakraborty:2019uxk}, we can further simplify, which leads us to the compact formula\footnote{The equality of both CP asymmetry parameters can be understood by comparing the interference parts of both reaction channels, which are similar in couplings up to operations due to different time order.
+The corresponding bosonic diagrams are obtained by replacing lepton with Higgs lines (and vice versa) in Fig.~\ref{fig:FeynmanDiagram}.}

 The advantage of type-II dominance is that, in this expression, $m_{II}$ equals the neutrino mass matrix $m_\nu$.
 Furthermore, using a discrete left-right symmetry and hierarchical Dirac Yukawa couplings means that $m_I = - m_D^T \, m_N^{-1} \, m_D$ simplifies because of $m_N \propto m_{II}$ and $m_D \simeq (0,0,m_t)$, cf.\ Eq.~\eqref{eq:typeImass}.
 Evaluating the trace as well as the geometric mean of the branching ratios for $v_{L}=\overline{m}/2$, cf.\ Eq.~\eqref{eq:perturbConstraint}, allows us to re-express $\epsilon$ in a form that factorizes nicely into low- and high-energy quantities: